canel-rom1/debian-docker/README.md

 ## Description of images

- * **build**: This is a sid/unstable base image, variant *buildd*: this includes `apt`, `build-essential` and their dependencies.
-It's suitable as a base image for building a Debian package, or the basis of a *buildd*.

  * **stretch**: a base debian installation of stretch (current *stable*).
-   Approx. 2997M in size
+   Approx. 136M in size

  * **jessie**: a base debian installation of *jessie*.
-   Approx. 218M in size.
+   Approx. 156M in size.

 ## Getting started